Shawon5030/History-Of-All-Programming-Language-/Python.md

-list	mutable	List, can contain mixed types	[4.0, 'string', True] [] types.NoneType	immutable	An object representing the absence of a value, often called null in other languages	None
+list	mutable	List, can contain mixed types	[4.0, 'string', True] [] types.NoneType	immutable	An object representing the absence of a value, often called null in other languages	None types.NotImplementedType	immutable	A placeholder that can be returned from overloaded operators to indicate unsupported operand types.
+NotImplemented